Room: 57 Louis Pasteur, Room 376

 Recent Publications on International Law

-- Alschner, Wolfgang and Kun Hui, “Missing in Action: General Public Policy Exceptions in Investment Treaties" (under review).
+- Alschner, Wolfgang and Kun Hui, “Missing in Action: General Public Policy Exceptions in Investment Treaties", Yearbook on International Investment Law and Policy 2018, OUP, 2019.

 - Alschner, Wolfgang and Damien Charlotin, “The Growing Complexity of the International Court of Justice’s Self-Citation Network“, European Journal of International Law, Vol. 29, No. 1, 2018, pp. 83–112.